$\ell_1$DecNet+: A new architecture framework by $\ell_1$ decomposition and iteration unfolding for sparse feature segmentation: Related Works

-In mathematical image processing community, one important task is to decomposite one single image into two or more useful components.
-These components illustrate different image structures and benefit many high-level vision tasks\cite{li_joint_2018,aujol_structure-texture_2006,kang_automatic_2011}.
+In image processing, one important task is to decompose one single image into two or more useful components.
+These components illustrate different image structures and benefit for many high-level vision tasks\cite{li_joint_2018,aujol_structure-texture_2006,kang_automatic_2011}.

 In variational framework, the related minimization model should thus consist of two or more regularizers for different components and dates back to infimal convolution techniques\cite{chambolle_image_1997}.
 Following \cite{chambolle_image_1997}, people considered various decomposition models.
-Usually there is one cartoon component regularized by the TV (total variation) prior\cite{chambolle_image_1997,setzer_infimal_2011} or non-convex TV prior\cite{duan_l-0_2015,chang_new_2017,guo_effective_2021}.
+Usually there is one cartoon component regularized by the TV prior\cite{chambolle_image_1997,setzer_infimal_2011} or non-convex TV prior\cite{duan_l-0_2015,chang_new_2017,guo_effective_2021}.
 The TV prior is a composition of $\ell_1$-norm and gradient operators, characterizing the sparsity \cite{chen_atomic_1998,donoho_compressed_2006,candes_robust_2006} of an image in gradient domain.
-The other components depend on applications, such as cartoon-texture decomposition\cite{jung_simultaneous_2015,ham_robust_2018,schaeffer_low_2013}, Retinex illumination estimation\cite{kimmel_variational_2003,ng_total_2011,ma_tv_2012,liang_retinex_2015} and intensity inhomogeneity removal\cite{cai_two-stage_2013,chang_new_2017,cai_linkage_2019,guo_effective_2021}.
-Also, in \cite{cai_two-stage_2013,chang_new_2017,cai_linkage_2019,guo_effective_2021} two-stage methods were proposed to complete segmentation task.
-We note that these are not data-driven methods and need to select parameters manually.
+The other components depend on applications, such as cartoon-texture decomposition\cite{jung_simultaneous_2015,ham_robust_2018,schaeffer_low_2013}, Retinex illumination estimation\cite{kimmel_variational_2003,ng_total_2011,ma_tv_2012,liang_retinex_2015} and intensity inhomogeneity removal\cite{chang_new_2017,guo_effective_2021} for segmentation.
+Note that these are not data-driven methods, and model and algorithm parameters therein are set manually.